 Appendix I : Confusable Code Points Analysis

 A-1.
 Kannada and Telugu

-Some code points for Kannada and Telugu script were discussed and the NBGP concluded that these is not confusable code points.
-Table below lists all discussed code points and their resolution.
+Some code points for Kannada and Telugu script were discussed and the NBGP concluded that these are not confusable code points.
+The table below lists all discussed code points and their resolution.